heyLu/mu/README.md

 give feedback), but don't expect that it won't mess up things.*

-`mu` is a database that stores tuples, with a lightweight schema mechanism and a design that will support custom query languages and immutable storage in the future.
+`mu` is a database that stores tuples, with a lightweight schema mechanism and a design that will support a powerful query language in the future.

 It is inspired by [Datomic](http://datomic.com) and [DataScript](https://github.com/tonsky/datascript) and follows Datomic's API closely.